julzaza/wildwitchherbs/_posts/2025-12-03-smoke-cleansing-vs-smudging.md

 - **[Herbs That Are Toxic When Burned](/never-burn-herbs/)** — an essential list of plants that release harmful compounds when burned, so your practice stays safe, informed, and grounded in real herbal knowledge.

-Both articles expand on what this guide touches only briefly: *the craft, the cautions, and the deeper herbal lore behind smoke rituals.*

 ---